 I was an editor of IMPACT, a project to examine the impact of our School’s research on its teaching.
 We produced a book of case studies which demonstrated the dynamic relationship between research and teaching at UCLan.
 Similarly, I am also the founder and editor of our 1st Year Computing undergraduate research journal.

 As can be seen from my cheesy photo, I love to cycle.
+I’ve got dodgy knees and a fragile back, so cycling is very helpful.
 I also enjoy travelling, and I am lucky enough, on occasion, to travel on behalf of the university.
 Sometimes, I almost wish I could take my bike with me!
 I do always take my Kindle.
 I enjoy cooking, and am always keen to try my hand at authentic local cuisine when I go travelling.